emipa606/FoodAlert/README.md

 	This should make the mod show more correct values and also ignore pawns that do not eat
 - Russian translation fixed by Morbo
 - Added compatibility with https://steamcommunity.com/sharedfiles/filedetails/?id=1909914131]SOS2
+- Italian translation by arl85
+- Spanish translation by Ferchu

 ![Image](https://i.imgur.com/7Gzt3Rg.png)